BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Here are my obervations about working with AMD Radeon PRO W7900:

 - It is important to make sure that GPU is well ventilated during work.
-- The temperature sets at the level of 82 °C under load (see the chart below).
+- The temperature sets at the level of 82°C under load (see the chart below).
 - The noise level is acceptable (it's pretty quiet).
-- Power consumption at 100% of usage sets below 250 W - doesn't require powerful power supply.
+- Power consumption at 100% of usage sets below 250W - doesn't require powerful power supply.
 - Memory consumption often reached 35GB of VRAM.

 ![img](doc/img/W7900_usage_chart.png)